miguelrcborges/archinstallscript/README.md

 Optional but recommended
 - cpu: set it either to amd or to intel.
 It is used to install the microcodes.
 - timezone: do ```ls /usr/share/zoneinfo``` to get available regions and ```ls /usr/share/zoneinfo/<Region>``` to get available citys.
 The format should be Region/City.
 Defauls to "Europe/Lisbon"
 - rootpw: root user password.
-Defaaults to "root"
+Defaults to "root"

 Optinal
 - swap: swap partition